brucemack/brucemack.github.io/ampersand/index.md

     _iax._udp.NNNNNN.nodes.allstarlink.org

-where NNNNNN is the node name/number of the caller taken from the NEW message from the original call (NEW Information Element 2 is "Calling Number").
+where NNNNNN is the node name/number of the target node.

+(A lot of what follows is generic DNS protocol stuff and is not ASL-specific.
+I've documented it for my own information.)

 The SRV request is described in [RFC 2782](https://www.rfc-editor.org/rfc/rfc2782).